 A condom is an instrument that acts as a barrier between the private parts of a man and a woman during coitus.
 The purpose of the instrument is to prevent any kind of discharge from one partner to touch or enter the body of the other.
-Condoms are used to prevent pregnancy and transfer of sexually transmitted diseases.
+Condoms are used to prevent pregnancy and the transfer of sexually transmitted diseases.

 Male condoms are made either from latex or from other materials such as polyurethane and polyisoprene (or lambskin).
 Latex condoms are thin and strong, hence are more preferred over lambskin condoms.
 Latex condoms are a blend of synthetic materials and rubber latex.
 The blend is strong enough to endure friction without breaking and thin enough to not cause any obstructions.
 The composition and manufacturing process of this blend has been clearly defined and when it is prepared according to that, the final product is extremely durable.
 But sometimes certain defects can pave the way into the manufacturing process.
 The result of faulty production is likely to be a defective product.
 In an industry like this faulty products can have serious repercussions on the manufacturing companies.
 Hence, the need for testing.
 Testing can ensure that their products conform to pre-determined standards and are durable.

 The standards that the testing companies use to determine the quality of a condom are set by the ISO.
 International Standardization Organization (ISO) is a standardization body that prescribes standards and regulations for condom manufacturing companies to follow.
 These regulations are categorized under ISO 23409.
 These regulations are strict and they ensure the production of high-quality products.
 The condoms which are manufactured according to ISO 23409 are 98 per cent safe.

 Testing companies test the condoms on various parameters that determine their quality and hence their utility.
 Following are some of the parameters –

 Each condom has a sheath and retention mechanism which is primary to the function of the instrument.
-The mechanism has to be specified and evaluated according to ISO, to ensure that there are no glitches which can undermine the efficiency of the product.
+The mechanism has to be specified and evaluated according to ISO, to ensure that there are no glitches that can undermine the efficiency of the product.